FAQs

 shouldForwardProp is no longer provided by default

-If haven't migrated your styling to use transient props ($prefix), you might notice React warnings about styling props getting through to the DOM in v6.
+If you haven't migrated your styling to use transient props ($prefix), you might notice React warnings about styling props getting through to the DOM in v6.
 To restore the v5 behavior, use StyleSheetManager:

 Vendor prefixes are omitted by default